webix-hub/gitbook-webix-jet/details/plugins.md

 }
 ```

-If the form input isn't valid, the function returns a promise with a dialogue window.
-Depending on the answer, the promise either resolves and the *Guard* lets the user go to the next view, or it rejects.
+If the form input is not valid, the function returns a promise with a dialogue window.
+Depending on the answer, the promise either resolves and *UnloadGuard* lets the user go to the next view, or it rejects.
 No pasaran.

 [Check out the demo >>](https://github.com/webix-hub/jet-demos/blob/master/sources/plugins-unload.js)